randy7771026/crime-stats/README.md

 https://northsidevillagewest.nextdoor.com/news_feed/?post=29950752

-because their are end points, do they want us to and should we.
+because there are end points, do they want us to and should we.

+Note to self but y'all can read and do:

+ If for testing and demo you go back three months in archive and build layers on a map of different types of crime then give them a date range choice and allow to animate one day at time and how many days to have on map at one time then a button to freeze and after freeze pens with hover over bubble UCR info.
+Thanks that is the essence of Phase I.  Phase two is to add similar for social media scrapes or api calls.